Boulder08/chunknorris/README.md

 - Example: --max-parallel-encodes 8
 - Default: 10

+**--cpu**: Defines the '--cpu-used' parameter in aomenc.
+Lower is better, but also slower.
+- Example: --cpu 6
+- Default: 3

 **--threads**: Defines the amount of threads each encoder may utilize.
 Keep it at least at 2 to allow threaded lookahead.
 - Example: --threads 4
 - Default: 8